UPDATE: Mercedes-Benz Apple CarPlay photo gallery added.

 Apple CarPlay will soon be available as an update to iOS 7 and works with Lightning-enabled iPhones, including iPhone 5s, iPhone 5c and iPhone 5.

-Filed under: Hyundai, Citroen, Honda, Kia, Nissan, Volvo, BMW, Toyota, Peugeot, Subaru, PSA Peugeot Citroen, Mitsubishi, GM, Mercedes-Benz, Suzuki, Ferrari, geneva motor show, iphone, Technology, Land Rover, Apple iPhone, Jaguar, psa, News, Apple, ford, ios, siri, apple siri eyes free, apple carplay
+Filed under: Hyundai, Citroen, Honda, Kia, Nissan, Volvo, BMW, Toyota, Peugeot, Subaru, PSA Peugeot Citroen, Mitsubishi, GM, Mercedes-Benz, Suzuki, Ferrari, geneva motor show, iphone, Technology, Land Rover, Apple iPhone, Jaguar, psa, motor show, News, Apple, ford, ios, siri, apple siri eyes free, apple carplay